Diary, 2026

 νύμφην μὲν

-call the fairy
+call the maiden

 Δίκτυναν,